Advertiser Disclosure

 Avios upgrades can be done at the time of booking, or you can upgrade an existing flight.
 To determine how many Avios you need one-way, subtract the Avios needed for the cabin you booked from the cabin you wish to upgrade to.

-Discount off a Paid British Airways Flight
+Score a Discount on a Paid British Airways Flight

 Take a discount off your British Airways flight with Avios